 Talking can also be an effective tool in managing stress.
 Simply having someone to talk to can ease anxiety.
 The old adage of a problem shared is a problem halved is worth remembering because getting another person’s perspective on what is stressing you can help put your anxiety into perspective.
 Simply talking about what ails you is a useful strategy in identifying your concerns and understanding your own feelings.
 It’s also a really good idea to make sure you’re on the right path by checking with a health professional.
 Your GP can point you in the right direction.
 Beyond Blue also have useful resources on stress management as well as a hotline (1300 22 46 36) where you can chat to a trained person for free.

-Learning how to manage the stress levels of people you interact with each day will better equip you to be more effective in your workplace.
+Learning techniques for stress management while studying or in the workplace will equip you to be more effective in your training or workplace.

 Selmar’s Certificate III in Customer Contact BSB30211 provides training in managing personal stress in the workplace.
 You will learn to recognise the symptoms of stress and develop strategies to successfully manage the causes of the condition.
 Designed for people interesting in developing a career in the customer contact industry, the Cert III also provides skills in dealing with customers and complaints and training in telephone, customer service and telecommunications technology.